w3c/wcag-act/ACT-reqs.md

 ### 2.3 Ensure Consistency

-The ACT Framework has to ensure that ACT Rules can be implemented in a way that provides consistent results.
+The ACT Framework has to ensure that ACT Rules can be implemented in a way that produces consistent results.
 An ACT Rule must include a way to test the implementation of that rule.

 ### 2.4 Ensure Measurable Accuracy

-The ACT Framework ensures that ACT Rules can be tested for real world accuracy.
-False positives happen in every rule, as there are endless different ways to use web technologies.
-The ACT Framework ensures that common false positives can be identified and resolved.
-This also gives insight into how often a rule may give incorrect results.
+The ACT Framework will provide criteria and benchmarking mechanism to validate and measure the accuracy of test rules.
+Note: Accuracy is difference of actual test results to expected results.

 ### 2.5 Ensure Evolution